Dynamic Modeling of Underwater Manipulator and Its Simulation

 High redundancy and strong uncertainty are two main characteristics for underwater robotic manipulators with unlimited workspace and mobility, but they also make the motion planning and control difficult and complex.
 In order to setup the groundwork for the research on control schemes, the mathematical representation is built by using the Denavit-Hartenberg (D-H) method &; in addition to the geometry of the manipulator which was studied for establishing the direct and inverse kinematics.
 Then, the dynamic model is developed and used by employing the Lagrange theorem.
 Furthermore, derivation and computer simulation is accomplished using the MATLAB environment.
 The result obtained is compared with mechanical system dynamics analysis software, ADAMS.
 In addition, the creation of intelligent artificial skin using Interlink Force Sensing ResistorTM technology is presented as groundwork for future work

-Keywords: Dynamics, Robot, AUV, Manipulator System, Denavit- Hartenberg method Lagrange theorem, MALTAB, ADAMS, Direct and Inverse Kinematics, PD Control-law, Interlink Force Sensing ResistorTM, intelligent artificial skin system
+Keywords: Manipulator System, Robot, AUV, Denavit- Hartenberg method Lagrange theorem, MALTAB, ADAMS, Direct and Inverse Kinematics, Dynamics, PD Control-law, Interlink Force Sensing ResistorTM, intelligent artificial skin system.

 Andrew, T 1992, Design Issues for Underwater Manipulator Systems, Department of Mechanical Engineering, University of Technology, Loughborough, Leicestershire.

 Anthony, M 2008, The Maritime Engineering Reference Book: A Guide To Ship Design, Construction and Operation, Elsevier USA.